tomreinert/minimal-11ty-tailwind-starter/README.md

-# Minimal 11ty starter
+# Minimal 11ty Starter

-A very minimal starter using tailwind for styling and a smart navigation component.
+A *very* minimal starter using tailwind for styling and a smart navigation component.

 For beginners and/or when you need a simple static site and don't want to duplicate your navigation header and set active states for the nth time.